entangledloops/semiprime-java/README.md

 This software attempts to factor a semiprime (typically a public key, such as RSA) into its prime factors (reproducing the private key) using heuristic search methods.

-The client can be used to either contribute toward the current public cloud search effort or a local search hosted on a private server.
+The client can be used to either contribute toward an [ongoing cloud effort](https://semiprime.azurewebsites.net) or a local search hosted on a private server.

 ## Screenshots ##